EdhikaaRGB/terraform-with-aws/05. variables-and-datasources/README.md

 9) We can pass custom Validation Rules in variables
 10) Protect sensetive data from the Input Variables

+Input Variable Precedence

+If the same variable is assigned multiple values, Terraform uses the last value it finds, overriding the previous values.

+Terraform loads variablesin the following order, the later sources will take precedence over the earlier ones.

+- Environment Variable
+- terraform.tfvars
+- terraform.tfvars.json
+- *.auto.tfvars
+- -var -var-file (Passed from the CLI)

 1) With Input Variables Basic